abik11/tips-tricks/Web.md

   .then(result => console.log(result))
   .catch(e => console.log(e));
 ```
-Promises are getting more and more commmon and now they have became a real standard in Javascript.
+Promises are getting more and more commmon and now they have became a real standard in JS.
 There is a new AJAX API called **fetch** which returns promises.
 See here an example:
 ```javascript
 function loadData(url) {
    return fetch(url)